brainlife/brainlife.hugo/content/team.md

     avatar: "img/team/DanLevitas.png"

   - name: "Dheeraj Bhatia"
-    title: "Undergraduate Student"
+    title: "Software Engineer"
-    bio: "Dheeraj is an Undergraduate student at the University at Buffalo.
-He has been working with brainlife.io since 2020 working with the Microsoft Academic Graph, Azure Cloud and to help improving the user interface.
-Along with a passion for programming Dheeraj has experience with social media marketing and traffic acquisition.
-He is interested in open source code and neuroscience research."
+    bio: "Dheeraj initially came on board as an Undergraduate Research Assistant and has since transitioned to a full-time role in the lab.
+Since 2020, he has been an integral part of the brainlife.io team, leveraging the Microsoft Academic Graph, Azure Cloud, and contributing significantly to enhancing the user interface experience"
     url: "https://www.linkedin.com/in/devdheerajbhatia/"
     avatar: "img/team/dheerajbhatia.jpeg"